ygorcosta/wedeploy.com/ui/src/pages/docs/deploy/migrating-to-beta.md

 ###### <span class="icon-16-alert"></span> Attention

-All Alpha projects, including the entire Dashboard, will be unavailable on **August 31st**.
+All Alpha projects, including the previous Dashboard, will be unavailable on **August 31st**.
 Make sure to migrate your projects to Beta before then.

 </aside>